 According to one online calculator, a family of four earning $26,000 per year is richer than 78.5% of the world’s population.
-However, according to guidelines used in the United States, that same family falls below the poverty line.
+However, according to guidelines used in the US, that same family falls below the poverty line.

 So, which is true?
 And if both are true, does that mean poverty is relative?
-Does the poor family in the United States truly qualify as a rich one in the rest of the world?
+Does the poor family in the U.S. truly qualify as a rich one in the rest of the world?

 Perhaps defining poverty solely on the basis of income is misleading.
 Is there is an even broader measurement of poverty than economic status?